-Purpose: The mission of the cosmic evolution project is to provide inspiration, educational resources, and training to help current and future teachers, informal science educators, and others explore and explain the composition, structure and evolutionary history of the Earth and the universe from the Big Bang to big brains and AI.
-The vision of the project is to foster a robust scholarly community of faculty, staff, and students to analyze, synthesize, and disseminate a scientific narrative of the origin and evolution of natural systems.
+Purpose: The mission of the cosmic and global evolution project is to provide inspiration, training, and educational resources to help current and future teachers, informal science educators, and others explore and explain the composition, structure and evolutionary history of the universe and the Earth from the Big Bang to big brains and AI.
+The focus should be on the sequence of historical events and underlying physical processes themselves rather than the scientific methodologies and evidence used to discover nature’s secrets.

 Inspiration: The National Academy of Sciences says that the role of science is to provide plausible natural explanations of natural phenomena.
 Astrophysicist Eric Chaisson asks how islands of complexity can exist for long periods of time in an otherwise sea of chaos.
 The short answer is that when energy flows, complexity grows.
 Cosmic evolution studies the emergence of complex systems from simple building blocks when natural processes dissipate energy and entropy.
 Cosmic evolution is a scientific narrative told from astrophysical, biological, and biogeochemical perspectives with emphasis on what nature does, not what scientists do.
 Cosmic evolution projects explore how cosmic webs, galaxies, black holes, stars, planets, life, brains, and artificial intelligence emerged from primordial quantum fluctuations.

 Educational resources: The website currently organizes cosmic evolution projects into four domains: universe, solar system, Earth and geobiosphere, and brains and tools.
 Each domain represents increasing complexity and concentration of energy flow.
 The content should be thematic rather than encyclopedic.
 Among other things, the project shall provide timelines showing the sequence of key events in the evolutionary history of each domain.
-The focus should be on the events and underlying physical processes themselves rather than the scientific methodologies and evidence used to discover nature’s secrets.
 Projects may explore the origin, evolution, diversity, abundance, and distribution of materials and processes in each cosmic evolution domain.

 Interdisciplinary studies may involve cosmology, astrophysics, Earth and planetary sciences, geophysics, oceanography, atmospheric physics, biogeochemistry, microbial ecology, cell biology, biochemistry, neurobiology, astrobiology, artificial intelligence, and philosophy of mind.
 The project includes more technical and mathematically rigorous content than most informal science programs for the general public or most Big History studies, but its mission does not include support for peer reviewed primary research.